NimaMajidi1997/devportfolio/README.md

 	3.1.0 --> ssl certificates added for https
 	3.1.1 --> add favicon and title
 	3.2.0 --> certificates in table, fix responsive

+# &#128640 Windows Containers
+	Sample1: Dockerfile
+ 	These Packages are installed properly: